fyksen/fyksen.me/content/pages/run-berlin.md

 </details>

 ```
+Protip:
-Protip: Eat well the day before, and have a banana before the run.
+- Eat well the day before, and have a banana before the run.
+- Pack out running gear the day before.
 ```

 ## Saturday: Intervals in Volkspark Friedrichshain park